Nikinayzer/zxcvbn-czech-enchanted/README.md

   * *sk_subtitles.txt*	- https://github.com/hermitdave/FrequencyWords.git see also http://opus.lingfil.uu.se/OpenSubtitles2016.php
   * *sk_wikipedia.txt*	- czech wikipedia (like english_wikipedia.txt)
 * The CZ and SK keyboard layout is also included, so there are additional spatial sequences, e.g. ZuioP0 is a spatial sequence.
-* build configuration files - how many words from which dictionary will be included in the created library.
+* Build configuration files - how many words from which dictionary will be included in the created library.
   * data/cs.json			- generate dist/zxcvbn_cs.js
   * data/cs_small.json		- generate dist/zxcvbn_cs_small.js
   * data/sk.json			- generate dist/zxcvbn_sk.js